 LQVGQVELGGGPGAGSLQPLALEGSLQKRGIVEQCCTSICSLYQLENYCN

 In this example, the annotation identifiers are depicted in green.
-Each potential annotation (PTM, variant, processing, disulfide bond) has a non-negative integer identifier unique to this entry.
+Each potential annotation (PTM, variant, processing, disulfide bond) has a non-negative integer identifier unique to this protein entry.
 Optional keywords such as \DisulfideBond and \Proteoform make use of the identifiers to describe entities that combine multiple annotations.
 In this example, 11 different proteoforms of insulin are described as combinations of potential annotations, applied to a single base sequence.
 This format could easily be translated (expanded) to the ProteoformDb=true format.
 The reverse is also possible, although much more difficult.
 One advantage of this format is that although complex proteoform information is encoded and available, search engines can easily treat the database as an ordinary search database with some minimal code modifications that ignore the unsupported optional constructs.

 Note that ProteoformDb=true and HasAnnotationIdentifiers=true are not compatible with each other and MUST NOT both be set for a database, since ProteoformDb=true indicates that all specified annotations are required.
 When these flags are not true, they may either have the value of false or be omitted entirely.